Public speaking. Just the thought of having to get on stage inspires anxiety-fueled questions such as:

 Don’t speak at the audience, speak to the audience.

-Can you create activities, do Q/A or do call-outs to the audience.
+Can you create activities, facilitate Q/A sessions or do call-outs to the audience?
 I gave the most nerve-wracking speech of my life and decided to include the audience constantly.
-This took down my nerves and helped me connect to the crowd.
+This calmed down my nerves and helped me connect to the crowd.
 See how I included them here:

 #8: Move People to their Feet